phalcon/documentation/docs/translate.md

 ### Granular Exceptions

-As of 5.14 the component raises granular subclasses of `Phalcon\Translate\Exception` so callers can catch a specific failure mode.
+The component raises granular subclasses of `Phalcon\Translate\Exception` so callers can catch a specific failure mode.
 Existing `catch (Phalcon\Translate\Exception $e)` blocks continue to work unchanged.

 | Class                                                    | Parent                        | Thrown when                                                                      |
 |----------------------------------------------------------|-------------------------------|----------------------------------------------------------------------------------|